[Tdwg-phylo] Birds-of-a-Feather gatherings for Conference on Informatics for Phylogenetics, Evolution, and Biodiversity (iEvoBio)

 iEvoBio is sponsored by the US National Evolutionary Synthesis Center

-(NESCent) in partnership with the Society of Systematic Biologists
+(NESCent) in partnership with the Society for the Study of Evolution

-(SSB).
-Additional support has been provided by the Encyclopedia of
+support has been provided by the Encyclopedia of Life (EOL).

 Rod Page (University of Glasgow)